NormXU/NormXU.github.io/README.md

 </body>

-Hi, there 👋🏻,
+Hello!
+There! 👋🏻

-My name is Norm Inui.
-I am currently exploring various state-of-the-art deep learning algorithms in the following areas:
+This is Norm Inui.
+I'm currently working on developing a multi-modality model at a startup.
+My deep learning interests cover various domains, including:

-- Very-rich Document Understanding
+- Very-Rich Document Understanding
 - Optical Character Recognition
 - Object Detection
 - Large Language Models
 - Stable Diffusion

-I usually spend most of my holiday time at Kyoto, Japan. ️
+I can speak English, Japanese, and Chinese.
+My preferred holiday destination is Kyoto, Japan.

-Hope my work can be helpful to you.
+This website is a platform to catalog and share my inspirations.
+Hope my posts can be helpful to you.